DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 `sh destroy-docker.sh`

+**When shutting down one of the Wordpress instances it is CRUCIAL you run `sh destroy-docker.sh` to shut it down.
+Our docker-compose.yml and a few other bash scripts use placeholder strings that get replaced when running `sh run/destroy-docker.sh`.
+Things can break if you use a typical `docker-compose up/down`.**

 ## Restart a Docker instance
 If something changes with the set up of your Docker instance you will have to restart the containers.